How to Lower Blood Sugar: Discover 6 Easy Ways

 Preventing diabetes, especially type 2, is possible with healthy lifestyle choices.
 Here’s how:

-Eat a balanced, healthy diet with healthy fats, fruits, vegetables, and whole grains.
+Eat a balanced, healthy diet including healthy fats, fruits, vegetables, and whole grains.

 Avoid smoking and drinking excess alcohol, which can increase the risk of diabetes.